Orbifold quantum D-modules associated to weighted projective spaces: Hypersurfaces in weighted projective space

 of degree $d$ is governed by the differential operator

 (this operator appears in section 7.3 of \cite{GoXX} without the $\h$ factors; also in \cite{CoGoXX} for the Calabi-Yau case $\s=d$, where the $\h$ factors cancel out).
-The method of \cite{CCLTXX} (based on Givental's Mirror Theorem) supports this conjecture in the Fano case, i.e.\ when $\s>d$.
+The method of \cite{CCLTXX} gives evidence for this conjecture in the Fano case, i.e.\ when $\s>d$.

-In the spirit of the preceding sections, we shall give a method which extracts a canonical \ll abstract orbifold quantum cohomology\rr ring from this differential operator.
-We verify that it gives the orbifold quantum cohomology of $X^3\sub \P(1,1,1,2)$, a nontrivial example which has been computed geometrically by Corti (\cite{Co08}).
 We shall always assume that $\s>d$, although our approach applies also when $\s=d$ (cf.\ section 6.7 of \cite{Gu08}).

 Since $\b q=q(\b + 1)$, we have

 which shows that both summands of